Station numbering

 A running in board including the station number (K312) of Gyeongui–Jungang Line Gongdeok station, located in Seoul, Republic of Korea.

 Examples of station number icons in Japan.

 Station numbering is a sign system which assigns station codes consisting of a few letters and numbers to train stations.
 It aims to facilitate navigation for foreign travelers not familiar with the local language by using globally understood characters (Latin letters and Arabic numbers).
-The system is now in use by various railway companies around the world such as in mainland China, Indonesia, Japan, South Korea, Singapore, Taiwan, Thailand, and the United States.
+The system is now in use by various railway companies around the world, including those in mainland China, Indonesia, Japan, South Korea, Singapore, Taiwan, Thailand, and the United States.

 History

 Station numbering was first introduced—but to less fanfare—in South Korea, by the Seoul Metropolitan Subway in 1983 as a section of Seoul Subway Line 2 (Euljiro 1-ga to Seongsu) was opened.

 Its first usage in Japan was in the Nagasaki Electric Tramway where it was introduced in May 1984.
 The Tokyo subway system introduced station numbering in 2004.
 Sports events are usually the turning point for the introduction of station numbering in Japan; the Yokohama Municipal Subway introduced station numbering in preparation for the 2002 FIFA World Cup and there was a mass adoption of station numbering in the months leading to the 2020 Summer Olympics.